 Q: In your upgrade set do you provide everything I need for the upgrade or do I need special tools/other stuff to do it?

 A: We provide everything except the tools.
 But the tools you need are very common and are all listed in the “How To Upgrade” video.
 We did it without even a torque wrench (but we suggest to use one).
 There is one special tool for valve adjustment, you can order it from various online sources including eBay if you can’t get it locally.

 Q: Will this piston give me a greater top speed?

 A: Yes and no. If you are heavier than most or ride with pillion and luggage it will because you likely never red-lined the 411 engine in such a configuration.
 However, if you are a small lone driver – then no. The red-line RPM is the same.
 To change that you would have to change the number of teeth on either sprocket – You would want to add one tooth to the front or subtract three from the rear.
 Make sure the chain fits after that change.
-Such sprockets are available online (and we add a free 16 teeth sprocket to each full kit).
+Such sprockets are available online.
 As of our latest test a 16 teeth sprocket does a lot for a much smoother an quieter run especially at highway speeds of around 100km/h.

 Q: Are there specific break-in rules I must follow?

 A: Yes, there are.
 The engine should not be moved beyond 3000rpm for the first 500km.
 Then an oil change is needed and for the next 1500km 4000rpm should only be surpassed for take over.
 It can take up to 2000 km to reach full free running, up to this point top speed can be used for short moments but not sustained.
 After the initial 500km break-in full synthetic oil should be used exclusively.